Moved into a home which is newly built? There's some things you may need to know

-The contractor is only obliged to return to site for genuine defects and issues which are considered to be damage which could be rectified and the costs passed onto the tenant depending on the circumstances.
+The contractor is only obliged to return to site for genuine defects.
+Issues which are considered to be damage, may be rectified and the costs passed onto the tenant depending on the circumstances.

 What happens at the end of the defects period?

-The architect or quantity surveyor assigned by the GHA and the contractor will visit and inspect your property throughout.
-Any items considered to be in need of attention will be listed and the contractor will return shortly afterwards to put them right.
+The Architect or Quantity Surveyor assigned by the GHA and the contractor will visit and inspect your property throughout.
+Any items considered to be in need of attention will be listed and the contractor will return afterwards to put them right.